d-go/quick-settings-avatar/README.md

 ## TODO

-- [ ] Add support show a submenu with user related actions, such as "Log out", "Switch user", "Lock screen"(?)
+- [ ] Add support to show a submenu with user related actions, such as "Log out", "Switch user", "Lock screen"(?)
 - [ ] Add support to make the Avatar thumbnail larger
 - [ ] Add options to remove system settings toggles to better adapt it to the available space (possibly will be added in [quick-settings-tweaks](https://github.com/qwreey75/quick-settings-tweaks))